Skip to content

 • Chair of Pediatrics – once a year over lunch

-Housestaff sessions are also scheduled every 2-4 weeks with the residents and program leadership (PD, chiefs and coordinators) to provide ongoing support.
+Housestaff sessions are also scheduled every four weeks with the residents and program leadership (program directors, chiefs and coordinators) to provide ongoing support.

 Coaches